The Harvard Science Research Mentoring Program: SRMP Overview and Timeline

 In order to encourage students to conduct outreach activities of their own, they each receive a Galileoscope and tripod, which they use at a star party at their high school.
 Galileoscopes are cheap but relatively powerful telescopes perfect for observations in cities.\cite{galileoscope} On clear nights, users can see Jupiter's moons and bands, as well as Saturn's rings.
 For most first-time observers, the Moon, with its craters and dark maria, is just as exciting.

-During the last month of the program, the students write up their results in a poster and a short five-minute talk.
+During the last month of the program, the students write up their results in a poster and a short ten-minute talk.
 These are then presented at a symposium at the CfA to which the students' families are invited.
 The symposium is also open to CfA researchers, so that the students will be asked questions by their professional peers.
 I also invite dignitaries from the high school, city hall, and any funding agency that supported the program during that year.
-The symposium is broadcast live via YouTube and curated by the CfA's Wolbach Library.\cite{video}
+The symposium is broadcast live via YouTube and curated by the CfA's Wolbach Library using the Open Science Framework.
+The posters and talks from the first two symposia can now be viewed online.\cite{symposium1,symposium2}

 Throughout the program, I meet with each student and mentor at least twice to learn about their progress in the program and address any problems that might come up.
 Once a month, I meet with the entire cohort to go over a specific topic or skill.
 Topics have included a description of the academic ladder, gender and racial biases in academia, and how to write and present a poster and a talk.
 For the latter, I prepare templates that the students then fill out and personalize.